Connect with others who understand.

 Symptoms and Pictures of Stage 1 Hidradenitis Suppurativa

-Some possible early symptoms of stage 1 HS include:
+Possible early symptoms of stage 1 HS include:

-• Mild discomfort, burning, itchy skin, or excessive sweating in area of skin
+• Mild discomfort, with burning, itchy skin

 • Fewer than five inflammatory nodules

-• A single painful bump that disappears after a few weeks, but then reappears
+• A single painful bump that disappears after a few weeks but then reappears

 • Tender, swollen, or discolored patches of skin under the arms, in the groin, around the buttocks, or under the breasts